-In this project, I’ll be sharing my experience with creating a neat little epoxy resin table for my two-year-old daughter.
+In this project, I’ll be sharing my experience creating a neat little epoxy resin table for my two-year-old daughter.
 The back story is she loves to follow me from room to room, and I love having her around me.
 Being a content creator I am always on the computer trying to get work done.
-As long as im in her sight that’s enough.
+As long as I’m in her sight, that’s enough.
 I made her a desk awhile back, but that was too bulky to lug around.
 This is why this table came about.
-For our purpose, it’s a kids table for others this would make a perfect nightstand or end table.
+For our purpose, it’s a kids table, for others this would make a perfect nightstand or end table.
 The same concept can be applied to any surface.
-The resin I’m using is from countertop epoxy there is certainly many brands out there this is the one I have experience with.
+The resin I’m using is from Countertop Epoxy.
+There is certainly many brands out there and this is the one I have experience with.
 I went with epoxy because it’s durable and easy to maintain.
 The more layers you have the more you can wet sand it to remove scratches.

 Epoxy resin Used